How Anxiety Therapy Los Angeles, CA Helps You Feel more Connected—to Yourself and Others

 Ligia Orellana, LMFT (#122659)

-I’m an anxiety therapist in Los Angeles, California, certified in LGBTQ+ Affirmative Therapy and Somatic Attachment Therapy.
+I’m an anxiety therapist in Los Angeles, California, with a Master's in Couple and Family Therapy, certified in Somatic Attachment Therapy and LGBTQ Affirmative Therapy.
 I help first-generation BIPOC and Queer adults who feel the pressure to hold it all together move through self-doubt, anxiety, and relationship struggles.
 My work creates space for deeper connection and self-trust through emotional safety and cultural understanding.

 Learn more about my work with relationship stress, people-pleasing and self-doubt, and online therapy, or visit my About page to learn more.